navicore/oemap/www/README_ubuntu_setup.txt

 useradd USERNAME -m -s /bin/bash passwd USERNAME

+# for vim get .vimrc and .vim dir from user git

 # for ssh
 # from client machine (your laptop or desktop) to server machine:
 ssh-copy-id -i ~/.ssh/id_rsa.pub esweeney@nashua.onextent.com